 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 34 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 29 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sangeeta Jain

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Submit a review for Dr. Sangeeta JainYour feedback matters!

 10,000 test buds on your tongue.But some older adults only have about 5,000.
 The number of taste buds starts decreasing after the age of 60.
 Salty and sweet tastes are usually the first to go, with bitter and sour lasting longer.
 Smoking also kills taste buds.